Dog Breeds: Find the Right Fit for Your Lifestyle

 American Pit Bull Terrier

 Muscular, confident dogs known for their loyalty and affection toward their people.
-Despite misconceptions, they can be wonderful family companions when properly trained and socialized.
+Despite misconceptions, they can be wonderful companions when properly trained, socialized and matched with the right home.

-Good to know: American Pit Bull Terriers require experienced, responsible owners who can provide consistent training, socialization, and exercise.
-Check local breed restrictions before adoption.
+Good to know: American Pit Bull Terriers often do best with responsible owners who can provide consistent training, socialization and regular exercise.
+Check local housing or breed restrictions before adoption.

 View Breed Guide